Chocolate

 45% milk chocolate 85 g

-The basic indicator of the quality of chocolate is its composition.
-As with other foods, the shorter the ingredients, the better.
-The basic ingredient in chocolate is cocoa mass (also known as cocoa beans).
-Depending on the type of chocolate, cocoa butter, sugar (cane or coconut) or natural vanilla flavouring can also be found in the composition of good quality ones.
-Other indicators of quality include labelling:
+The primary indicator of chocolate quality lies in its ingredients.
+As with other foods, the rule applies: the shorter the ingredient list, the better.
+The core component of chocolate is cocoa mass (also known as cocoa beans).
+Depending on the type, quality chocolate may also contain cocoa butter, sugar (cane or coconut), or natural vanilla extract.
+Other quality indicators include:

-• single origin - cocoa beans from a single growing area guarantee a unique and unmistakable taste;
+• single origin - cocoa beans sourced from a single growing region guarantee a unique, distinctive taste;

-On the other hand, when choosing chocolate, it is a good idea to avoid added fats (coconut, palm, milk), flavourings, flavourings or various 'fillers'.
+When choosing chocolate, it’s best to avoid added fats (coconut, palm, milk), artificial flavours, enhancers, or various “fillers.”

-The term cocoa solids is also often found on the packaging of chocolates.
-This term refers to the total dry matter content of the cocoa mass, butter or powder in the product.
-However, it is not clearly indicative of the quality of the chocolate; generally speaking, the more the better.
+On chocolate packaging, you’ll often find the term cocoa solids.
+This term represents the total content of cocoa mass, butter, or powder in the product.
+While not a definitive quality indicator, generally speaking, the higher, the better.

 White coating on chocolate